 Step 1: Rebrand (Partially)

 You do not need to abandon weddings.
-Instead, create a separate corporate identity:
+Create a separate service page or section:

-- A separate Instagram highlight or dedicated LinkedIn page for corporate work
+- Separate Instagram highlight or LinkedIn page for corporate work

 Step 2: Leverage Your Wedding Network

-- The bride who works at Infosys - a potential corporate event lead for their team offsites
+- The bride who works at Infosys - potential corporate event lead

-- The groom's father who runs a manufacturing company - a dealer meet or product launch opportunity
+- The groom's father who runs a manufacturing company - dealer meet opportunity

 Step 3: Target Mid-Size Companies

 Do not start by pitching to TCS or Reliance.
-They have established agency relationships and complex procurement processes.
-Instead, target:
+Target:

 - Startups planning their first offsite (50 to 100 people)